tiy-curtissimo/201705-fullstack/front-end_with_angular_1/component__bindings.md

 [callout-info]
 Please note that the line breaks and the white space in the format of the tag below is only to make it look better on this page.
-In your source code, you do not have to put the line breaks.
+In your source code, you do not have to use line breaks to make the data binding work.
 [/callout-info]

 ```html